kazurayam/katalon-studio-texts-diff/README.md

 The sample Test Case `ex01` uses `com.kazurayam.ks.TextsDiffer.diffString()` method that takes 2 Strings as input.
 The `TextsDiffer` class implements more methods that can take various types: Files, URLs etc.

-See the [`More examples`](https://kazurayam.github.io/kazurayam/katalon-studio-texts-diff/index.md) document for more use cases.
+See the [`Examples`](https://kazurayam.github.io/kazurayam/katalon-studio-texts-diff/) document for more use cases.

 ## API